 *Disclaimer: These optimal ranges are from my notes from various resources such as SaraGottfriedMD.com, Hypothyroidmom.com, and Izabella Wentz’s Root Cause book, and of course in working with my own doctor.
 You will mainly see the conventional ranges on your lab work and it may differ, read up to confirm with your own research and medical support system.
 Also always combine your symptoms and how you feel with what you see on the piece of paper – blood work is a snapshot in time, but chronic symptoms are not to be ignored.
 This should not be used as medical advice but a resource in your toolkit to take control of your health.

-B-vitamins, Iron, and Ferritin you can supplement with but should definitely work on getting them in your food.
+- B-vitamins, iron, and Ferritin: You can supplement with but should definitely work on getting them in your food.
 If you’re vegetarian and vegan (which I was a few years ago when this all started), know that the quickest and most reliable way to get that iron up is through liver or liver tablets – I know that’s not what most people like to hear, but it seriously fixed it for me FAST.
 I wasn’t able to see a real difference until I introduced more animal protein back into my diet, that’s just how it worked for me.
 Sadly, all proteins are not created equal (plant & animal), but that’s a personal decision each person has to make.
-You can also consider trying collagen peptides in your morning coffee/tea or any liquid really!
-The amino acids from protein and collagen are helpful for nails, skin, and hair.
-I take it pretty regularly.
-Here are my faves: collagen creamer & collagen peptides.

-I also currently take Nutrafol Supplements which consist of adaptogens, vitamins, and minerals targeted to help you adapt to stress and to give the body what it needs to support your hair.
+- Nutrafol Supplements: Nutrafol is a blend of adaptogens, vitamins, and minerals targeted to help you adapt to stress and to give the body what it needs to support your hair.
 There’s a women’s and men’s formulation so they can focus on the common reasons each gender has for hair loss.
-I was skeptical at first.. by the time I came across this supplement, I was up to my wit’s end of hair supplements, but I actually love this one.
+I was skeptical at first, and you may ask yourself the same: Does Nutrofol actually work?
+By the time I came across this supplement, I was up to my wit’s end of hair supplements, but I actually love this one.
 I’ve taken it for over 4 months now – It’s helped me with both the hair falling and the strength of it.
 I’ve noticed a considerable difference with this added on to my thyroid meds.

 Great, you’ve gotten the tests… you’re taking the supplements, you’ve come a long way with the reduction in sugar and stress and your hair smells like flowers and scalp is squeaky clean!
 NOW, WHAT?
 Let.
 It.
 Go.
 Do not beat yourself up anymore, you’ve put steps into motion and the best thing you can do going forward is to LOVE YOURSELF UNCONDITIONALLY.
 Stop the faces in the mirror, the sarcasm about your hair never growing, any and all self-deprecating talk as best you can.
 I still work on this and have my days when I just don’t care and we all do… but put in the effort and it can get better.
 Say POSITIVE AFFIRMATIONS in the mirror instead of tugging on your hair or looking sad.
 Be thankful that our body is TAKING CARE OF YOU by doing whatever it’s doing.
 I made peace with my hair loss when I really became so thankful that it was the predominant symptom and reason I kept looking for answers and got my diagnosis.
 Our bodies are communicating with us, and THAT’S A BIG DEAL.
 Don’t respond to it by saying “I don’t want to hear your problems, figure it out”.
 LISTEN TO IT, support it, and be patient.